ornlu-is/ornlu-is.github.io/about/index.md

 ## Work-related interests

-My main interests are backend engineering, infrastructure, statistical algorithms for problems at scale, and cryptography.
+My main interests are backend engineering, infrastructure, and statistical algorithms for problems at scale.

 ## Socials